Update: – After you’re done reading this post, be sure to check out Four More Ways to Crack the Keyword (not provided) Code by Sean Ellis.

 Data in this report is two days out of date, and it’s fair to say that the metrics here are limited in scope.
 If you’re managing a busy website, Traffic Sources simply won’t give you the detail you need to properly analyze your queries and landing pages; the number of results it can show is limited, for example.

-However, for smaller sites, this report is worth a look for a very basic overview of what’s happening with organic search on your site.
+However, for smaller sites, this report is worth a look for a very basic overview of what’s happening with an organic search on your site.

 As mentioned at the beginning of this article, ‘not provided’ is only an issue for organic search queries.
 Paid search isn’t affected.
 That means you can circumvent the problems caused by ‘not provided’ results by paying for Adwords and measuring the response rates to keywords via PPC.
 These are shown in Google Analytics as Matched Search Queries.

-Note that, again, this isn’t an entirely accurate solution; the data shown in Adwords is only related to traffic that you’ve paid for – not the organic traffic.
+Note that, again, this isn’t an entirely accurate solution; the data shown in Adwords is only related to the traffic that you’ve paid for – not the organic traffic.
 However, if you have the cash to spend on keyword research, it’s another way to boost your understanding of user behavior and make your SEO research more meaningful.

 Method 4: Use Webmaster Tools